samderegt/PIPPIN-NACO/docs/source/example.rst

 PIPPIN attempts to find the required data in your current directory.
 If these files do not exist, they can be downloaded (with an internet connection) from the `GitHub repository <https://github.com/samderegt/PIPPIN-NACO/tree/master/pippin/example_HD_135344B>`_ (48.4 MB).
 After successfully downloading the data, which includes SCIENCE, FLAT, and DARK observations, as well as a configuration-file with input parameters (:file:`config.conf`), PIPPIN begins the reduction.

 .. note::
-   A discussion of the input parameters in :file:`config.conf` can be found :ref:`here <./source/configfile.rst/Configuration file>`_.
+   A discussion of the input parameters in :file:`config.conf` can be found :ref:`here <Configuration file>`.

 As the pipeline is running, information is printed in the terminal and stored in the :file:`example_HD_135344B/pipeline_output/log.txt` file.
 First, the FLATs and DARKs are median-combined into master FLATs and master DARKs per observation type.
 In this example, there is only one calibration observation per type.
 The master FLATs are normalized to unity.
 Master bad-pixel masks (BPMs) are created from the non-linear pixel response between FLAT observations with the FLAT-lamp on or off.